secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/backlog-management/_index.md

 For example, customers might have many UML diagrams, functional or technical requirements specifications, etc. Why not put them to good use and just make them part of the user stories?

-The reason not to do this is because specification have the side effect of shutting down discussions, as in “this is the specification we need to implement, nothing more, nothing less” – essentially specification hinder the discover of newly emerging requirements.
+The reason not to do this is because specification have the side effect of shutting down discussions, as in "this is the specification we need to implement, nothing more, nothing less" – essentially specification hinder the discover of newly emerging requirements.

 However, this is not to say that once a user story is well understood by the team, you will never, ever, write a technical specification document in order to document the implementation.